GerritCodeReview/aws-gerrit/dual-primary/README.md

 #### MULTI-SITE

 This recipe supports multi-site.
-Multi-site is a specific configuration of Gerrit that allows it to be part of distributed multi-master of multiple Gerrit clusters.
+Multi-site is a specific configuration of Gerrit that allows it to be part of distributed multi-primary of multiple Gerrit clusters.
 No storage is shared among the Gerrit sites: syncing happens thanks to two
 channels: